 5.2.
 The order for the first round may change because of disqualifications (rules violations, poster problems, or safety issues, for example).
-If a car is disqualified that was scheduled to start before your car, then you will move-up one position in the start order earlier than was For more information on this competition, contact AIChE at (646) 495-1364 or studentchapters@aiche.org.
+If a car is disqualified that was scheduled to start before your car, then you will move-up one position in the start order earlier than was originally scheduled.

-originally scheduled.